MaxwellPayne/revmgo/README.md

 ### See Also

-*  http://labix.org/v2/mgo for documentation on the mgo driver
+*  https://godoc.org/gopkg.in/mgo.v2 for documentation on the mgo driver
-*  https://github.com/jgraham909/bloggo for a reference implementation (Still a work in progress)